 There’s also the Kobe-Kansai Airport bay shuttle service – a high-speed ferry that links the airports.
 We couldn’t experience this on the day we arrived as the weather wasn’t great, but I saw they were running a promotion for foreign visitors, costing just ¥500 per ticket.
 From Kobe Airport, you can then hop in a taxi or on the train.

 You can also travel from Tokyo to Kobe by train (hurrah for those speedy shinkansen services!), which takes around three hours.
 Don’t forget to reserve a seat in advance if possible.
 Find out why in my Japan for first timers guide – guaranteed to help you avoid awkward situations on your trip!

-A big thanks to Visit Kobe for inviting me to explore the region ahead of the Rugby World Cup 2019!
+A big thanks to Visit Kobe for inviting me to explore the region!
 As always, all opinions are my own.